-Carol Krauss is a fine art photographer based at (Emerson) Umbrella Center for the Arts in Concord, Massachusetts.
+Carol Krauss is a fine art photographer based at (Emerson) Umbrella Center for the Arts in Concord, Massachusetts and at AVA Gallery in Lebanon, NH.
 She has exhibited at galleries and juried competitions throughout New England including the Photographic Resource Center, Concord Art Association, Griffin Museum, Brush Gallery, Firehouse Center, and Emerson Umbrella, among others.

 She has published four photography-based books for the children’s educational market through Millbrook Press.
 Other periodicals that have published her work include Rowing News, Harvard Medicine Magazine, and Spiritus Journal.